chericito/mobohubb-docs/docs/PROFILE IDENTIFICATION/change-site.md

 * Where to find the **Change Site Account** option
 * How to select a site when you have permissions for multiple locations
-* How this process ensures you're performing actions under the correct site context}
+* How this process ensures you're performing actions under the correct site context

 ***